CSA Scores: What They Are & Why They Matter

 Starting on page 49 of the SMS Methodology handbook, you’ll find a full breakdown of the severity of each violation and how much it may affect your score.

-What's changing with CSA scores?
+What's changing with CSA scores in 2024?

-In a February 15 notice, the FMCSA proposed multiple updates to SMS, which is the part of the CSA program that evaluates the crash risk rates of motor carriers and prioritizes them for safety interventions (such as roadside inspections or compliance reviews) based on their performance in the BASICs we covered above.
+In a February 15, 2023 notice, the FMCSA proposed multiple updates to SMS, which is the part of the CSA program that evaluates the crash risk rates of motor carriers and prioritizes them for safety interventions (such as roadside inspections or compliance reviews) based on their performance in the BASICs we covered above.

-The FMCSA is considering the following changes:
+The FMCSA is considering the following changes.

-• Consolidating the BASICs to better pinpoint those that have the largest impact on crash risk
+• Consolidating the BASICs to better pinpoint those that have the largest impact on crash risk.

-• Revising the severity weights of violations to eliminate any unnecessary bias from deciding compliance officials
+• Revising the severity weights of violations to eliminate any unnecessary bias from deciding compliance officials.

-• Adjusting intervention thresholds to focus on carriers that have committed recent violations and have the highest crash rates
+• Adjusting intervention thresholds to focus on carriers that have committed recent violations and have the highest crash rates.

 Click here for an in-depth review of the proposed updates from Foley's compliance experts.